Lambda-IT/parlamentsdienste-components/src/components/pd-datepicker/readme.md

 ### `setDate(date: DateOption | DateOption[], triggerChange?: boolean, format?: string) => Promise<void>`

-Sets the current selected date(s) todate, which can be a date string, a Date, or anArray of the Dates.
+Sets the current selected date(s) to date, which can be a date string, a Date, or anArray of the Dates.
 Optionally, pass true as the second argument to force any onChange events to fire.
 And if you’re passing a date string with a format other than your dateFormat, provide a dateStrFormat e.g. "m/d/Y"